smirithi098/Credit-Score-classification/README.md

 - **Class Imbalance:** The dataset is imbalanced, which necessitates the use of techniques like RandomOverSampler to ensure the model is not biased towards the majority class.

 - **Model Performance:** The classification report provides precision, recall, and F1-score for each class.
 Overall, the Random Forest Classifier outperforms the Logistic Regression model in terms of precision, recall, and F1-score across all classes.

+## Key Skills Takeaway

+In this project, I showcased my expertise in data science by executing advanced data preprocessing techniques, effectively managing missing values, and performing robust categorical variable encoding.
+My proficiency in exploratory data analysis (EDA) was demonstrated through insightful visualizations using Python's powerful libraries, uncovering significant patterns and correlations within the dataset.
+I excelled in implementing and optimizing classification models, specifically Logistic Regression and Random Forest, employing cross-validation and hyperparameter tuning to achieve superior model performance.
+My rigorous model evaluation using accuracy, precision, recall, F1-score, and confusion matrices underscores my commitment to delivering reliable and robust predictive solutions.
+This project exemplifies my comprehensive understanding of the full machine learning lifecycle and my ability to transform complex data into actionable insights, positioning me as a standout candidate in the data science field.